Need some advice on DBS Checks for religious organisations?

 DBS Checks for religious organisations: Religious leaders

-Religious leaders (for example, imams, priests, rabbis, chaplains etc.) are eligible for an Enhanced DBS Check with a check of both the adults’ and children’s barred lists providing that they are doing a regulated activity in their role such as pastoral care.
+Religious leaders (for example, imams, priests, rabbis, chaplains etc.) are eligible for an Enhanced DBS Check with a check of both the adults’ and children’s barred lists providing that they are doing a regulated activity.

 The barred lists are two lists maintained by the DBS.
 They contain details of people who have been barred from working with vulnerable adults or children, respectively.